onecloudemoji/onecloudemoji.github.io/_posts/2024-12-01-twitterbot.md

 print(chat_completion.choices[0].message.content)
 ````

+Yeah I got fucking BANNED and all my api keys revoked because I was rotating keys to avoid rate limits.
+So now it all runs off my NUC, where a little 8b param llama 3 model is sitting doing cpu only inference.
+Fuck it, it works, I cant be banned from my own shit, and it powers my article summary bot.
+Which I havent posted about yet, but will..

 So putting this all together, what do we end up with?
 Well our efforts reward with a shit poster.
 The space is intentional.
 I present the following post from last night that had me in absolute fucking fits of laughter at the absurdity of it.

 ![result](/assets/images/twitterbot/result.jpg)